KissLog-net/KissLog.Documentation/source/on-premises/index.rst

-KissLog on-premises
+logBee on-premises
 ======================

-KissLog server can be installed on-premises.
+logBee server can be installed on-premises.

-Hosting KissLog server locally, all the logs will be stored and accessible only from within your in-house servers.
+Hosting logBee server locally, all the logs will be stored and accessible only from within your in-house servers.

 Artifacts
 ------------------------

-- KissLog.Backend-{version}-{platform}.zip
+- logBee.Backend-{version}-{platform}.zip
-- KissLog.Frontend-{version}-{platform}.zip
+- logBee.Frontend-{version}-{platform}.zip

 Artifacts can be downloaded from `https://github.com/KissLog-net/KissLog-server <https://github.com/KissLog-net/KissLog-server>`_.